ucg8j/awesome-dash/README.md

 - [Contributors](#contributors)

 ## Tutorials ##
+- [Introducing Plotly Dash](https://medium.com/@plotlygraphs/introducing-dash-5ecf7191b503) - A high level introduction to Dash by Chris Parmer, the author of Dash.
+This essay was released as part of Dash's official launch (June 21, 2017).
 - Plotly's tutorials on how to use Dash:
   - [Part 1: App Layout](https://plot.ly/dash/getting-started)
   - [Part 2: Interactivity](https://plot.ly/dash/getting-started-part-2)